vapoursynth/bestsource/README.md

 *cachesize*: Maximum internal cache size in MB.

-*gpufallback*: Decode on the CPU when *gpu* was asked for but isn't possible, whether because the core is too old, the driver can't decode the codec, the device can't share memory, or the decoder ends up on a different graphics card than VapourSynth.
+*gpufallback*: Decode on the CPU when *gpu* was asked for but isn't possible, whether because the core is too old, the driver can't decode the codec or that codec's chroma subsampling, the format can't be exported, the device can't share memory, or the decoder ends up on a different graphics card than VapourSynth.
 On by default, and it does nothing unless *gpu* is set.
 VapourSynth only.

 **With this enabled the returned clip's frames may be either GPU resident or not, and handling that is up to you.** A script that unconditionally feeds the clip to a filter taking GPU frames will fail on a machine that fell back.
 Either check the residency and branch, or pass `gpufallback=False` so that anything preventing GPU decoding is an error instead and the residency is whatever you asked for.
 Note that falling back means the file is indexed for CPU decoding, since the index records which decoder wrote it.